 Consider the generation of actions, which are executed by an entity.
 This action information can be stored in a list.
 Each entity will then have a list of actions that contains all executed actions.
 This allows inferring who executed each action just by looking at whose list it belongs to, without the need to explicitly say who executed the action.
 It is analogous for events.
 In the case there was an external influence that resulted in the triggering of an action, then the generated action is linked to the influence, which also has links to the actions that generated the influence.
 Since actions belong to lists that are linked to entities, then it is possible to infer who influenced the outcome of the action by following the links.

-For places, or scenes, it can be done in a similar way to represent entities present.
+Entities present in a scene, or place, can be represented in a similar way as actions.
 Each scene have a list of entities that belong to it.
 To represent a world, then a list of scenes is created, which in turn contains list of entities that are in the scene.
 Each entity in turn has a list of performed actions, which have links to influences.
 Using this structure, it is possible to simplify some inferences in the provenance model, such as to show only relevant actions, which has external influences, to evaluate the outcome of a game session.
 An example of such structure is giving at Figure 5, where the world has a list of scenes, each scene a list of all entities, and lastly each entity has a list of performed actions.

-Figure : Example of structure
+Figure 6: Example of structure